Every planar graph without adjacent cycles of length at most $8$ is $3$-choosable: Introduction

 In the end of this section, we introduce some notations used in the paper.
 Graphs mentioned in this paper are all simple.
-Let $K$ be a cycle of a plane graph $G$.
-We use $int(K)$ and $ext(K)$ to denote the sets of vertices located inside and outside $K$, respectively.
+For a cycle $K$ of a plane graph $G$, we use $int(K)$ and $ext(K)$ to denote the sets of vertices located inside and outside $K$, respectively.
 The cycle $K$ is called a {\em separating cycle} if $int(K)\ne\emptyset\ne ext(K)$.
 Let $V$ and $F$ be the set of vertices and faces of $G$, respectively.
 For a face $f\in F$, if the vertices on $f$ in a cyclic order are $v_1, v_2, \ldots, v_k$, then we write $f=[v_1v_2\ldots v_k]$.
 Let $b(f)$ be the vertex set of $f$.
 A $k$-vertex ($k^+$-vertex, $k^-$-vertex) is a vertex of degree $k$ (at least $k$, at most $k$).
-A $k$-face ($k^+$-face, $k^-$-face) is a face contains $k$ (at least $k$, at most $k$) vertices.
+A $k$-face ($k^+$-face, $k^-$-face) is a face whose boundary walk has length of $k$ (at least $k$, at most $k$).
 The same notation will be applied to walks and cycles.